Los Poblanos is one of the most magnificent historic properties in the Southwest.

 Designed in 1932 by the region’s foremost architect, John Gaw Meem, the “Father of Santa Fe Style”, Los Poblanos combines 50 guest rooms, a working organic farm and the ideal setting for weddings and special events.
 The natural beauty, comfort and privacy of Los Poblanos offer our guests a truly relaxing environment.

-In the heart of the Rio Grande River Valley, Los Poblanos is undeniably one of the most stunning properties in the Southwest.
+In the heart of the Rio Grande River Valley, set among 25 acres of lavender fields, enormous cottonwood trees and lush formal gardens, Los Poblanos is undeniably one of the most stunning properties in the Southwest.
 From the minute you drive down the long tree-lined allée flanked by fields of lavender and rows of vegetables, you know you are in a very special place.
 The historic La Quinta building, designed by Meem, is an architectural jewel with an elegant ballroom, parquet walnut floors, hand-carved ceilings, decorative Spanish tile, monumental fireplaces and WPA artwork of pastoral farming scenes.
 The Hacienda, one of Meem's residential masterpieces, boasts a Spanish courtyard that is dripping with Lady Banks' roses and lush greenery, with a Moorish fountain, massive carved doors and kiva fireplaces that provide lodging guests with a private place to pause and relax.
 Around every corner, one can find vibrant flower beds irrigated with river water, Spanish tile fountains, rose cutting gardens, winding pathways and sweeping views.
 But Los Poblanos is not just a pretty place.
-It's a family-run business with personable staff that are dedicated to its unique model of historic preservation and sustainable agriculture.
+It's a family-run business with personable staff that are dedicated to its unique model of historic preservation and regenerative agriculture.
 The result is one of the most pure field-to-fork menus in the country, using organic ingredients grown on site and other farms in the Rio Grande River Valley.
 With charming guest rooms and signature lavender products, the rich history of Los Poblanos is the foundation for the dynamic model it has grown into.

 The Rembe Family has created a special place that celebrates setting and honors the past, all while looking to the future.
 They have worked hard to establish this warm, welcoming experience, and in the process they have built a unique and successful business model, created jobs, and furthered a cause they believe in.